leiarenee/sf-pipeline/README.md

 ## Configre DNS

-* Create a hosted zone in yor master account
+* Create a hosted zone in your master account
 * Create a hosted zone in your sub organizational accounts which you use in your gitops pipeline
 * Enter NS records in your master account Route53 Configuration